hyosubkim/ccmlab/about.md

  - How does the recent history of our movements shape motor decision-making?
  - What are the computational principles involved in transitioning from the use of deliberative (cognitive) strategies to more automatic action selection?
- - What are the relevant error signals for automatically (and finely) recalibrating our sensorimotor maps in the face of ever-changing environments and body states (i.e., sensorimotor adaptation)?
+ - What are the relevant error signals for automatically, and precisely, recalibrating our sensorimotor maps (i.e., implicit adaptation) in the face of ever-changing environments and body states?
  - How do vision and proprioception interact to guide our movements?
- - How do  neurologic disease processes (e.g., stroke or Parkinson's disease) differentially impact specific components of motor control and learning?
+ - How do  neurologic disease processes, like stroke or Parkinson's disease, impact specific components of motor control and learning?

 ### Approach
 **Motor psychophysics**
-Our behavioral experiments incorporate virtual reality and robotics so that we can manipulate the visual and somatosensory information provided to participants.
+Our behavioral experiments incorporate virtual reality and robotics so that we can carefully manipulate the visual and somatosensory information provided to participants, all in a gamified environment.
 In this manner, we can assess unperturbed reaching as well as responses to different types of error signals.
+By precisely controlling the inputs to, and measuring the outputs from, the system (in this case, a human participant), we make inferences about the computations being performed by the brain.

 **Computational modeling**
 We use modeling to formalize, test, and refine our theories of the computations involved in learning and adapting motor skills.
 We apply different modeling approaches (e.g., Bayesian, reinforcement learning, state-space models) depending on the question.
 The behavioral data we collect often serve as a testbed for our models.
 In a complementary manner, our models also help generate new hypotheses and future experiments that advance our understanding of the processes under investigation.